Aeroplane (song): Music video

-The music video for "Aeroplane", directed by Gavin Bowden, features the band performing on a colorful set, surrounded by dancers in gold costumes, aerialists on trapezes, and a group of children, known as The Aeroplane Kids, dressed as airplanes who appear towards the end of the video.
+The music video for "Aeroplane", directed by Gavin Bowden, features the band performing on a colorful set, surrounded by young women dancing in gold costumes, aerialists on trapezes, and a group of children, known as The Aeroplane Kids, dressed as airplanes who appear towards the end of the video.
 Flea's daughter Clara Balzary was one of the kids in the video and along with her classmates, which included Askia Ndegéocello, son of Meshell Ndegéocello, provided backing vocals on the song as well.
 The video was visually inspired by the work of Busby Berkeley (an American film director known for his elaborate sets and his bombastic musical numbers that featured carefully-choreographed showgirls) and makes direct homages to a number of Berkeley films, including 42nd Street (1933), Bathing Beauty (1944), Million Dollar Mermaid (1952), and Easy To Love (1953).

-Kiedis has said that its his least favorite Red Hot Chili Peppers video; Smith similarly disliked it, and during the filming, said that it "look[ed] like a dog food commercial".
+Kiedis has said that it's his least favorite Red Hot Chili Peppers video; Smith similarly disliked it, and during the filming, said that it "look[ed] like a dog food commercial".
 Part of this dislike was because the band originally intended for the video to be "more sexually provocative": According to Kiedis, the group originally wanted to go "hardcore with the tits and the ass ... showing the extreme power and beauty of the female form and all of the energy within".
 Reportedly, after an employee at Warner Bros.
 Records voiced concern that such a take would be inappropriate, the band was forced to tone down their vision.

 Live performances

 "Aeroplane" was the third most performed song during the band's One Hot Minute Tour.
 However, like all songs from the One Hot Minute album, with the exception of "Pea", it wasn't performed again following the departure of Dave Navarro until February 6, 2016, at Pier 70 in San Francisco, where the song was performed for the first time since 1997.
-The song was brought back into setlist rotation beginning with The Getaway World Tour and was last performed on October 12, 2019 at a private performance.
+The song was brought back into setlist rotation beginning with The Getaway World Tour and was last performed on October 12, 2019, at a private performance.